Knute Rockne: 1918–1930

-During the war-torn season of 1918, Rockne took over from his predecessor Jesse Harper and posted a 3–1–2 record, losing only to the Michigan Aggies.
+During the war-torn season of 1918, Rockne took over from his predecessor Jesse Harper and posted a 3–1–2 record, losing only to the MAC Aggies (now the MSU Spartans).
 He made his coaching debut on September 28, 1918, against Case Tech in Cleveland, earning a 26–6 victory.
 In the backfield were Leonard Bahan, George Gipp, and Curly Lambeau.
 In Gipp, Rockne had an ideal handler of the forward pass.

 Rockne handled the line and Gus Dorais handled the backfield of the 1919 team.
 The team went undefeated and was a national champion, though the championship is not recognized by Notre Dame.

 Gipp died on December 14, 1920, just two weeks after being elected Notre Dame's first All-American by Walter Camp.
 He likely contracted strep throat and pneumonia while giving punting lessons after his final game, on November 20 against Northwestern University.
 Since antibiotics were not available in the 1920s, treatment options for such infections were limited and they could be fatal even to the young and healthy.
 It was while on his hospital bed and speaking to Rockne that he is purported to have delivered the line "win just one for the Gipper".

-John Mohardt led the 1921 Notre Dame team to a 10–1 record with 781 rushing yards, 995 passing yards, 12 rushing touchdowns, and nine passing touchdowns.
+John Mohardt led the 1921 Notre Dame team to a 10–1 record with 781 rushing yards, 995 passing yards, 12 rushing touchdowns, and 9 passing touchdowns.
 Grantland Rice wrote, "Mohardt could throw the ball to within a foot or two of any given space" and noted that the 1921 Notre Dame team "was the first team we know of to build its attack around a forward passing game, rather than use a forward passing game as a mere aid to the running game".
 Mohardt had both Eddie Anderson and Roger Kiley at end to receive his passes.

 The national champion 1924 team included the "Four Horsemen" backfield of Harry Stuhldreher, Don Miller, Jim Crowley, and Elmer Layden.
 The line was known as the "Seven Mules".
 The Irish capped an undefeated 10–0 season with a victory over Stanford in the Rose Bowl.